TanyaGoel05/frontend-nanodegree-mobile-portfolio-1/README.md

 * Added async attribute to the Google Analytics script
 * Relocated external JS file link
 * Resized and compressed all images
+* Replaced the link to external CSS file with JS WebFont.load function

 ###Step 2: Improve Frames per Second in pizza.html
 On the Pizza page, there are randomly generated pizzas with different locations, when you are scrolling, background pizzas will move left to right.
 All static pizzas on the page could be resized by changing the slider with options for 'small', 'medium', or 'large'.